Francis King Carey School of Law

-- Ethics committees across Maryland and at the NIH; and
+- Ethics committees across Maryland and at NIH.

-The Cardin Requirement - Unique among law schools nationally, the University of Maryland Francis King Carey School of Law requires every student who initially enrolls as a first year, full-time day student to provide legal services to people who are poor or otherwise lack access to justice as a prerequisite to graduation.
+The Cardin Requirement: Unique among law schools nationally, the University of Maryland Carey School of Law requires every student who initially enrolls as a first-year, full-time day student to provide legal services to people who are poor or otherwise lack access to justice as a prerequisite to graduation.
 The Cardin Requirement results in more than 150 students contributing over 75,000 hours of free legal service annually, making the Clinical Law Program one of the largest public interest firms in Maryland.
 Accordingly, the core of the law school's commitment to ensuring and enhancing the quality of justice in society is expressed through the Cardin Requirement.

-As part of fulfilling the Cardin Requirement, students have earned a Baltimore man's release from an unjust life sentence, filed a class action lawsuit supporting defendants' rights to counsel at preliminary bail hearings, and eased restrictions on access to treatment for drug addicted individuals.
-Clinic students have also led successful efforts to ban smoking in bars and restaurants across the state, and supported enforcement of Maryland's most significant environmental protection legislation.
+As part of fulfilling the Cardin Requirement, students have earned a Baltimore man's release from an unjust life sentence, filed a class-action lawsuit supporting defendants' rights to counsel at preliminary bail hearings, and eased restrictions on access to treatment for substance use disorders.
+Clinic students also have led successful efforts to ban smoking in bars and restaurants across the state and supported enforcement of Maryland's most significant environmental protection legislation.

-The Clinical Law Program - For more than a decade, Maryland's Clinical Law Program has been ranked among the nation's top ten by U.S. News & World Report.
+Clinical Law Program: For more than a decade, Maryland's Clinical Law Program has been ranked among the nation's top 10 by U.S. News & World Report.
 A national leader, it was the first law school program in the country to receive the John Minor Wisdom Award, the American Bar Association's leading public service honor.